yshavit/llm-notes/book/03-The-LLM/04-feedforward-network.md

 ### Multiple layers

 In a generic FFN, we would have some arbitrary number of hidden layers.
 Each hidden layer's output is the next layer's input, until the last one produces the FFN's overall output.
 These layers can produce a hierarchy of increasingly complex concepts: one may identify features like happy words or active voice; another may recognize patterns that combine happy words with active voice verbs; another may detect a pattern that builds off of this happy-plus-active pattern; and so on.
+Each of these hidden layers, as well as the final output layer, may have any number of neurons.

+(multiple-layers-figure)=
+{drawio}`A FFN with two hidden layers|images/ffn/multi`

 In LLMs, we typically only have one hidden layer per FFN, so the simplified model I described above is actually the full story.
 (LLMs have a slightly different approach to achieving the sophistication that a multi-layered FFN would provide, as I'll discuss more in @05-putting-it-together).